Fast Facts

 JCU Pharmacy (Honours) graduates have extensive medical knowledge and are employed in a wide range of settings.
 You could find employment as a community pharmacist, hospital pharmacist, work in primary care settings within multidisciplinary teams, work as a consultant pharmacist, industrial pharmacist, researcher or educator.
 You could also work in the Australian Defence Force, in drug development, in aged care facilities, health service management, government and much more.

-JCU Pharmacy students and graduates are eligible for registration with the Pharmacy Board of Australia.
+JCU Pharmacy graduates are eligible to apply for professional registration with the Pharmacy Board of Australia through the Australian Health Practitioner Regulation Agency (AHPRA).

 Entry score threshold

-These are the lowest adjusted scores we made an offer to in Semester 1, 2022.
+These are the lowest adjusted scores we made an offer to in Trimester 1, 2025.
 Entry scores are based on the most recent Semester 1 intake and are updated in June each year.
 Meeting the threshold doesn't guarantee admission.

 Entry score range

-This table shows the range of entry scores for recent secondary students offered a place in the Bachelor of Pharmacy (Honours) for Semester 1, 2022.
-The table includes offers deferred to Semester 1, 2022 which may have been assessed using the entry score threshold of an earlier year.
+This table shows the range of entry scores for recent secondary students offered a place in the Bachelor of Pharmacy (Honours) for Trimester 1, 2025.
+The table includes offers deferred to Trimester 1, 2025 which may have been assessed using the entry score threshold of an earlier year.

 JCU Townsville